10 mins (plus overnight refrigeration)

-Poach the fish for 8-10 mins or until cooked—you can check by inserting a cocktail stick into the flesh; if there’s any resistance, it’s not quite done.
-Leave to cool in the butter sauce before removing the fillets and checking for any small bones.
+Poach the fish for 10-12 mins or until cooked – you can check by inserting a cocktail stick into the flesh; if there’s any resistance, it’s not quite done.
+Fillet the fish and leave to cool in the butter.

 Line a terrine mould with cling film, allowing a generous amount to hang over the sides.

 Ensure the leeks and fillets are free of excess moisture then tightly pack them into the terrine, seasoning as you go, ensuring the sole is encased by the leeks.